edgedb/easy-edgedb/chapter17/index.md

   using expr
 ```

 A mutation rewrite makes it really easy to keep track of when an object was last updated.
 To do this, just add a property to the object and a mutation rewrite that calls `datetime_of_statement()` whenever the object is inserted or updated.
-Here it is added to the `PC` type:
+Let's give this a try on our `PC` type:

 ```sdl
 type PC extending Person {